Applying for an extension to the study right

 Kuopio campus, Medistudia

-Faculty of Health Sciences, other programs
+Faculty of Health Sciences, other programmes

-Susanna Järvelin-Pasanen, Head of Student Services
+Susanna Järvelin-Pasanen, Head of Academic Affairs

 Kuopio campus, Medistudia

-Contact information on UEF Connect.
+Contact information in UEF Connect.

 Appeal